GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_pagerduty.md

 ## PagerDuty and Spotlight

 Prior to following these instructions ensure you have your PagerDuty Integration Key.
-The instructions in the Spotlight Enterprise Integration Guide on the PagerDuty web site provide you with the necessary steps: [www.pagerduty.com/docs](https://www.pagerduty.com/docs).
+The instructions in the Spotlight Enterprise Integration Guide on the PagerDuty web site provide you with the necessary steps: [https://www.pagerduty.com/docs/guides/quest-spotlight-enterprise-integration-guide/](https://www.pagerduty.com/docs/guides/quest-spotlight-enterprise-integration-guide/).
 PagerDuty is a third party product ([www.pagerduty.com](https://www.pagerduty.com/)).

 The Spotlight Diagnostic Server requires Internet access in order to fulfill on [Configure \| Alarm Actions \| Alarm Action \| Send PagerDuty incident][enterprise_cfgmonitor_alarmaction].

+{% include note.html content="Spotlight is integrated with PagerDuty Event API V1" %}

 ## Open this screen from the Spotlight Client